Matthew Pinsent: Career after rowing

 Pinsent announced his retirement from rowing on 30 November 2004, and was made a Knight Bachelor in the New Year's Honours list announced on 31 December 2004.

 He had already been appointed a Member of the Order of the British Empire in 1993, raised to Commander in 2001.
 He was awarded the Thomas Keller Medal by the International Rowing Federation in 2005.

 Since retiring from rowing, Pinsent has worked for the BBC as a sports bulletin presenter and reporter.
 His assignments have included interviewing Dwain Chambers for Inside Sport, where Chambers confessed to taking drugs, and visiting gymnastics training centre in China where he found evidence of children being beaten, leading to IOC President Jacques Rogge to order an inquiry.
+He has also worked on a number of Olympic Games for the corporation.
+At Beijing 2008, Vancouver 2010, London 2012, Sochi 2014, Rio 2016 and Beijing 2022, Pinsent worked as a general reporter, compiling reports from sports and events across the games.
+At the Tokyo 2020 and Paris 2024 Olympics, Pinsent was also the water-side reporter for the rowing and canoeing events.
+Pinsent also reported from the Delhi 2010 and Glasgow 2014 Commonwealth Games.

 Pinsent has maintained his ties to rowing as an umpire or commentator of key events on the rowing calendar such as the Olympics, Henley Royal Regatta and The Boat Races.
 He umpired his first "Blue Boat" race in 2013.

 In June 2012, Pinsent rowed on the Gloriana as part of the royal pageant for the Diamond Jubilee of Elizabeth II.
 He appeared again on the Gloriana the following month, bearing the olympic torch as it crossed the river Thames.

 Pinsent directed "Unbelievable – The Chad Le Clos Story", a documentary following Chad Le Clos and his family for 18 months in the run up to the 2016 Summer Olympics, which was first broadcast in July 2016.

 In 2020 Pinsent appeared as a contestant on Series 15 of BBC Television's Celebrity Masterchef, finishing in joint-second place.